Navigating Compliance Challenges

 Conduct a Gap Analysis: Assessing Current Compliance Status

-Performing a gap analysis is essential for organizations aiming to achieve Level 2 compliance.
+Performing a is essential for organizations aiming to achieve Level 2 compliance.
 This process involves a thorough assessment of existing policies, procedures, and controls against the specific requirements outlined in Level 2.
 By pinpointing areas of non-compliance, organizations can effectively prioritize their remediation efforts.

 Each box represents a step in the gap analysis process.
 Follow the arrows to see how to progress from one step to the next, ensuring all necessary actions are taken to achieve compliance.